LycheeOrg/LycheeOrg.github.io/docs/upgrade.md

 ### Checking requirements

-Check that the server satisfifes the [requirements](installation.html#web-server-configuration).
+Check that the server satisfies the [requirements](installation.html#web-server-configuration).
 In particular pay attention the PHP extensions.
 You can display installed PHP extensions using `phpinfo()`.

 ### Preparing the files